Toni Johnson Scholars for Racial and Social Justice Program

 • Full-time and part-time students are eligible from any campus/site

-• First generation college student (first in family to attend college)
+• First-generation college students (first in family to attend college)

-• High financial need (federal Pell grant-eligible or other areas of financial need)
+• Students with high financial need (federal Pell grant-eligible or other areas of financial need)

 Program Details:

-• Two MSW students will be admitted to the program for one academic year; one within each focus area described below.
+• One MSW student will be admitted to the program for one academic year.

-• Each Scholar will engage in research on their focus area and present it to the SSW community in Spring 2023.
+• The Scholar will engage in research on an area related to racial justice and present it to the SSW community in spring 2025.
 Research is broadly defined and can include a formal research study with faculty or research staff, a critical literature review, engagement with a community or organization working on that focus area, creative scholarship, etc.

-• Each Scholar will be designated a research mentor in addition to their mentorship with the TJS Director.
+• The scholar will be designated a research mentor in addition to their mentorship with the TJS Director.

 • Monthly group mentoring with BSW Scholars

-• Present on focus area for the SSW community in Spring 2023; presentation should coincide within the focus area for the Scholar
+• Present on focus area for the SSW community in spring 2025; presentation should coincide within the focus area for the scholar

 • Participate in at least one personalized professional development opportunity